johnthesmith/flumen/README.md

 who moves through the flumens and perceives the structure of the space. flumens can be seen as channels or paths through which signals and events pass.

-# The Variety of Spaces
+# Diversity of Spaces

 Flumens allow the creation of a vast variety of multidimensional spaces with different topologies.
-Closed spaces, infinite spaces, and parallel spaces are all possible. flumens enable the creation of seamless spaces with mixed dimensions, wormholes, and other possible artifacts.
+Closed and bounded spaces, infinite spaces, parallel spaces, bidirectional spaces like the three-dimensional world, and unidirectional spaces like time are all possible.
+Flumens enable the creation of seamless spaces with mixed dimensions, wormholes, and other possible artifacts.

 # The Observer